University Tower (Durham, North Carolina)

 University Tower is a 17-story skyscraper in Durham, North Carolina.
 The University Club, a members-only dining club, is located in the tower's penthouse.
 The tower is also locally known as The Pickle due to its greenish color.
 Standing at 356 feet (108.5 meters), it is the tallest building in Durham.

 History

 Construction on University Tower began in 1985 by Texas-based developer Tommy F. Stone.
 The 184,969 square-foot-tower was completed in 1986.
 It stands at 356 feet, making it the tallest building in Durham.

 University Tower includes seventeen stories of office space.
-The penthouse is home to the University Club Restaurant, a private members-only dining club.
+The penthouse was home to the University Club Restaurant, a private members-only dining club.